forestgrape/coronavirus/4_immunological/ontogenesis_and_locality_of_immunity.md

 *Antigen-Specific Adaptive Immunity to SARS-CoV-2 in Acute COVID-19 and Associations with Age and Disease Severity,* Cell (2020), <https://doi.org/10.1016/j.cell.2020.09.038>

-> this article by Moderbacher et al inspired the (re)search for naive immune cells and age.
+> this article by Moderbacher et al inspired the discussion of naive immune cells in this chapter.

 #### Cohen
 Cohen, C.A., Li, A.P.Y., Hachim, A. et al. SARS-CoV-2 specific T cell responses are lower in children and increase with age and time after infection.
 Nat Commun 12, 4678 (2021).